publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch163/m__us_usc_t10_s2731.md

  __Congressional Defense Committees Defined__

 [Pub.
+L. 113–235, div.
+C, title VIII, § 8026][/us/pl/113/235/s8026], Dec.
+16, 2014, [128 Stat.
+2258][/us/stat/128/2258], provided that:

+> “For the purposes of this Act \[div.
+C of [Pub.
+L. 113–235][/us/pl/113/235], see Tables for classification\], the term ‘congressional defense committees’ means the Armed Services Committee of the House of Representatives, the Armed Services Committee of the Senate, the Subcommittee on Defense of the Committee on Appropriations of the Senate, and the Subcommittee on Defense of the Committee on Appropriations of the House of Representatives.”

+    Similar provisions were contained in the following prior appropriation act:

+    [Pub.
 L. 113–76, div.
 C, title VIII, § 8025][/us/pl/113/76/s8025], Jan.
 17, 2014, [128 Stat.
-109][/us/stat/128/109], provided that:

-> “For the purposes of this Act \[div.
-C of [Pub.
-L. 113–76][/us/pl/113/76], see Tables for classification\], the term ‘congressional defense committees’ means the Armed Services Committee of the House of Representatives, the Armed Services Committee of the Senate, the Subcommittee on Defense of the Committee on Appropriations of the Senate, and the Subcommittee on Defense of the Committee on Appropriations of the House of Representatives.”
+109][/us/stat/128/109].

  __Ex Gratia Payments__

 [Pub.
-L. 113–76, div.
-C, title VIII, § 8127][/us/pl/113/76/s8127], Jan.
-17, 2014, [128 Stat.
-134][/us/stat/128/134], provided that:
+L. 113–235, div.
+C, title VIII, § 8121][/us/pl/113/235/s8121], Dec.
+16, 2014, [128 Stat.
+2281][/us/stat/128/2281], provided that:

 >     “(a) Of the funds appropriated in this Act \[div.
 C of [Pub.
-L. 113–76][/us/pl/113/76], see Tables for classification\] for the Department of Defense, amounts may be made available, under such regulations as the Secretary may prescribe, to local military commanders appointed by the Secretary of Defense, or by an officer or employee designated by the Secretary, to provide at their discretion ex gratia payments in amounts consistent with subsection (d) of this section for damage, personal injury, or death that is incident to combat operations of the Armed Forces in a foreign country.
+L. 113–235][/us/pl/113/235], see Tables for classification\] for the Department of Defense, amounts may be made available, under such regulations as the Secretary may prescribe, to local military commanders appointed by the Secretary of Defense, or by an officer or employee designated by the Secretary, to provide at their discretion ex gratia payments in amounts consistent with subsection (d) of this section for damage, personal injury, or death that is incident to combat operations of the Armed Forces in a foreign country.

 >     “(b)